GET A FREE CLAIM ASSESSMENT

 Another negligent treatment suffered by sufferers and past clients is that when these results are returned, the medical officer failed to properly interpret the results and take prompt actions.
 Sometimes, while the GP might believe that there is a chance that there might be cauda equina syndrome, he may believe that there is no immediate harm to the patient and this can be costly.

 Most times, sufferers of cauda equina syndrome would require a spinal surgery between 24 and 48hrs to prevent further or permanent damage.
 Delays in surgery may result from lack of referral from the GP to a specialist (neurologist), lack of communication between the doctor and the patient or failure of the hospital to arrange for an immediate surgery.
 Any delay in having the required surgery can be catastrophic.
-Our expert cauda equina syndrome solicitors can assist you make a claim for delayed surgery.
+Our expert cauda equina solicitors can assist you make a claim for delayed surgery.

 Errors in the theatre can lead to permanent nerve damage and life-long debilitating disabilities.
 Cauda equina surgery is delicate and must be performed expertly.
 Errors in administration of anesthesia or some other surgical mistakes can be disastrous.

 Poor performed surgery may even leave the patient worse than before, the nerves may be even further compressed causing further damage or needing further surgeries which can be more traumatizing for the patient.
-Our Cauda Equina Solicitors will assist you make a claim if you or your loved one has been a victim of surgical mistakes leading to a deteriorating condition.
+Our Cauda Equina Solicitors will assist you make a claim if you or your loved one has been a victim of surgical negligence leading to a deteriorating condition.

 Medical professionals and Obstetricians should monitor the condition and development of mother and baby during pregnancy and carry out the needed medical intervention necessary to preserve the long-term health of mother and child.